Link: Learn more about the Atmos™ Rewards Summit Visa Infinite® Credit Card

 There are lots of reasons to get this card, from a huge welcome bonus, to the great perks and rewards for spending on an ongoing basis.
-It’s a card I’ve already applied for.
-This is a truly innovative card, and I know there are lots of questions, and I want to address as many of them as possible.
+It’s a card I’ve applied for and have in my wallet, as I find it to be truly innovative and rewarding.

 In this post, I’d like to talk about how the Atmos Rewards Summit Card offers the ability to earn Global Companion Awards, both just for having the card, and for spending.
-These certificates can offer incredible value for award redemptions on Alaska, Hawaiian, and partner airlines, so let’s talk about them in a bit more detail.
+These certificates can offer incredible value for award redemptions on Alaska, Hawaiian, and partner airlines, so let’s talk about them in a bit more detail, especially as I now have firsthand experience with redeeming one of these.

 In this post: